awesto/django-shop/docs/contributing.rst

 ======================

-We use github for development, and so all code that you would like to see included into should follow the following simple workflow:
+We use github for development, and so all code that you would like to see included should follow the following simple workflow:

 * Clone django-shop
 * Checkout your fork